gniquyij/gooday/index.md

 - WFH for almost 2 months.
 It will keep going because of the recession.
 - food price keeps rising like nothing happened.

-I feel okay since things can't be made worse - either get better or nothing is going to change, but sometimes stress because of the uncertainty in practice.
+I feel okay since things can't be worse - either get better or nothing is going to change, but sometimes anxious because of the uncertainty in practice.

 Recently I found reading kind of helpful on the stress so I wrote [gooday](https://github.com/vjyq/gooday).
 As a programmer, terminal might be the target I talk to most in a day.
-With gooday, when I new a tab/window in the terminal, a wording will pop up first, which is like a sharing from a friend.
+With gooday, when I new a tab/window in the terminal, a wording will pop up, which is like a sharing from a friend.

 ![basic](demo/basic.gif)